GeorgeGUS/gatsby-test-blog/src/pages/2019-07-16-my-second-post/index.md

 ## Everytime

-Every time I lose my mind when I think about this awesome post.
+Everytime I lose my mind when I think about this awesome post.

 This post is